NCBI-Hackathons/drugdisco/README.md

 3. Using the Tanimoto similarities, we cluster the compounds using Taylor-Butina clustering [cite].
 Compounds that are at least 95% similar are considered to be members of the same cluster.

-4. Lastly, we store the clusters and choose the centroids of each cluster as the initial candidates for binding to target molecules.
+4. Lastly, we store the clusters in a file containing each ZINC-ID and the cluster number that that molecule is associated with.
+We then choose the centroids of each cluster as the initial candidates for binding to target molecules.

 The **user interface** allows users to upload a target molecule in PDB format, a binding site in MOL2 format providing the x, y and z coordinates for the center of the binding site and their email address so that they can be notified when DrugDisco has idientified 20 candidate compounds.